-Withdrawal during the first two weeks of instruction: Students may withdraw during this period and the course will not appear on their permanent records.

-2. Withdrawal after the second week of instruction and prior to the final three weeks of the regular semester (20% of a non-standard session) of instruction:
+- Withdrawal during the first two weeks of instruction: - Students may withdraw during this period and the course will not appear on their permanent records. - 2.
+Withdrawal after the second week of instruction and prior to the final three weeks of the regular semester (20% of a non-standard session) of instruction:

-Withdrawals during this period are permissible only for serious and compelling reasons.
-The approval signatures of the instructor and department chair are required.
+signatures of the instructor and department chair are required.
 The request and approvals shall state the reasons for the withdrawal.
 Students should be aware that the definition of "serious and compelling reasons" as applied by faculty and administrators may become narrower as the semester progresses.

 Copies of such approvals are kept on file by Enrollment Services.